Islander Pricing and Options

 What Fishing Licenses Do I Need?

 A Louisiana Saltwater fishing license is required and can be purchased from the Louisiana Department of Wildlife and Fisheries website.
 Go to http://www.wlf.louisiana.gov/.
 Annual resident saltwater fishing licenses are $22.50.
-The daily non-resident saltwater licenses are $17.50 per day and can be purchased for the number of days you plan to fish.
-If a non-resident plans to fish Louisiana waters throughout the year, the annual out of state license is $90 per year.
+The daily non-resident saltwater licenses are $17 per day basic plus $15 per day saltwater.
+Five-day non-resident licenses are $30 basic and $30 saltwater.
 If renting our skiffs, the 3-day Charter Skiff License you may see on the website does not apply.
 Those licenses are issued to specifically address anglers who take the “Mother Ship” vessel trips and fish from the skiffs provided.

 What are the Daily Limits?